firebase/firebase-js-sdk/common/api-review/util.api.md

 // @public (undocumented)
 export type PartialObserver<T> = Partial<Observer<T>>;

-// Warning: (ae-missing-release-tag) "PersistencePromise" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-internal-missing-underscore) The name "PersistencePromise" should be prefixed with an underscore because the declaration is marked as @internal
 //
-// @public
+// @internal
 export class PersistencePromise<T> {
     // Warning: (ae-forgotten-export) The symbol "Resolver" needs to be exported by the entry point index.d.ts
     // Warning: (ae-forgotten-export) The symbol "Rejector" needs to be exported by the entry point index.d.ts